-To meet the qualifying requirements for the PhD in Comparative Literature, after completing their three field examinations, graduate students develop a prospectus for their doctoral dissertation with their committee members.
+To meet the qualifying requirements for the PhD in Comparative Literature, after completing their three field examinations, graduate students develop a prospectus for their doctoral dissertation in close consultation with their committee members.
+See below (section 12) for more information about putting together a doctoral committee.
 Once the committee members have approved of the written prospectus, they meet as a group with the candidate to discuss the prospectus and to determine whether the student is sufficiently prepared to proceed with the writing of the dissertation.
 At its discretion, the dissertation committee may request only one set of revisions before determining whether the prospectus is approved.

 9.1.
 Description of the Prospectus

 The prospectus, 10-15 pages in length, should include a clear formulation of the research topic, an outline of the projected contents of each chapter of the dissertation, a discussion of how the proposed work promises to contribute to the field or discipline to which it belongs.
 It should indicate that the candidate is conversant with the relevant secondary literature and major scholarship and also include a discussion of the methodological and theoretical framework within which the topic will be examined.
 A working bibliography should be included as well as a schedule that indicates when drafts, chapters and revisions will be submitted.